newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/residential-health-care-facility-license.md

 :::

-:::callout{ showHeader="true" headerText="Once aprpoved, you will have:" showIcon="false" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="Once approved, you will have:" showIcon="false" calloutType="conditional" }

 A free-standing residential health care facility license, which you must renew every year